-- generally similar in role, duties and status; and - requires similar qualifications, training, skills and experience but may have a different title/or unitallocation; and - is in the same general locality; and - 4.is on terms and conditions of employment that are no less favourable than those that applied to the employee immediately before the offer of employment.
+requires similar qualifications, training, skills and experience but may have a different title/or unitallocation; and is in the same general locality; and generally similar in role, duties and status; and ii. requires similar qualifications, training, skills and experience but may have a different title/or unit allocation; and iii. is in the same general locality; and iv.
+4.is on terms and conditions of employment that are no less favourable than those that applied to the employee immediately before the offer of employment.